-Muslim Festivals
+luslim Festivals

-Eid Ul Fitr
+Ul Fitr

-Eid Ul-Fitr, also called the "Festival of Breaking the Fast", is a religious holiday celebrated by Muslims worldwide that marks the end of the month of Ramadan.
-Ramadan is the most important month of the Muslim calendar and during this time Muslims cannot eat or drink during daylight hours.
-You can probably imagine that this takes real discipline especially because Muslims must also try to be a perfect Muslim during this time and follow every rule of their religion.
-They do this to remember the time that their Holy book was given by Allah (God) to their most important prophet (messenger) called Muhammad.
-Eid Ul-Fitr is a big festival right at the end of this important month where Muslims will celebrate their self control but eating, drinking and swapping presents with their family.
+JI-Fitr, also called the "Festival of Breaking the Fast", is a religious day celebrated by Muslims worldwide that marks the end of the th of Ramadan.
+Ramadan is the most important month of the Musalendar and during this time Muslims cannot eat or drink during ght hours.
+You can probably imagine that this takes real discipline cially because Muslims must also try to be a perfect Muslim during time and follow every rule of their religion.
+They do this to reaber the time that their Holy book was given by Allah (God) to their timportant prophet (messenger) called Muhammad.
+Eid UI-Fitr is gestival right at the end of this important month where Muslims celebrate their self control but eating, drinking and swapping preswith their family.

-Eid Ul Adha
+l Ul Adha

-Eid UI Adha is a very important festival for Muslims; it translates as "the festival of sacrifice".
-It remembers one of the most important stories told by Muslims; the story of Abraham and his son Isaac.
-In the story Abraham is very good, honest man who also believes in one God.
-God appears to Abraham and ask him to do something terrible; to sacrifice his son.
-Abraham doers not want to and even the Devil appears to tell him to ignore God.
-Even though he does not agree but decides to do what God has asked but right before he sacrifices his son God appears and stops him.
-God explains that it was a test and he never wanted his son to die.
-Every year on Eid UI-Adha Muslims remember Abraham's willingness to sacrifice by sacrifices an animal and eating it at a feast (usually a goat).
-More importantly, Eid UI-Adha is a day a when a Muslim considers their faith and their own belief in

-Allah; this will involve praying, usually alone on this day.
+JI Adha is a very important festival for Muslims; it translates as "the val of sacrifice".
+It remembers one of the most important stories by Muslims; the story of Abraham and his son Isaac.
+In the story ham is very good, honest man who also believes in one God.
+God ears to Abraham and ask him to do something terrible; to sacrifice on.
+Abraham doers not want to and even the Devil appears to tell to ignore God.
+Even though he does not agree but decides to do a God has asked but right before he sacrifices his son God appears stops him.
+God explains that it was a test and he never wanted his co die.
+Every year on Eid Ul-Adha Muslims remember Abraham's nagness to sacrifice by sacrifices an animal and eating it at a feast ally a goat).
+More importantly, Eid Ul-Adha is a day a n a Muslim considers their faith and their own belief in this will involve praying, usually alone on this day.